-Transporters and organizers of transports (shippers) have an obligation to plan the transport to ensure that the welfare of the animals is not compromised.
+Transporters1 and organizers of transports (shippers) have an obligation to plan the transport to ensure that the welfare of the animals is not compromised.

-Sound knowledge of the species in transport is of greatest importance.
-Comprehensive information, when available, about the animal should contain M-Transporters, organizers and animal handlers should have knowledge and experience of the behavioral and physical characteristics of the species transported.
+Transporters, organizers and animal handlers should have knowledge and experience of the behavioural and physical characteristics of the species transported.
 In addition, many species-specific factors can impact the journey and should be considered when known.
 The following are some examples:

-- age;

-- sex;

-- reproductive stage;

-- social structure;

-- hydration, nutrition and feeding requirements;

-- animal's health and medical history;

-- environmental requirements including lighting, humidity and temperature;

-- imprinting:

-- genetic background as it relates to adverse physiologic or metabolic changes;

-- pedigree;

-- behavior profile including individual characteristics and peculiarities;

-- species-specific sensibilities to stressors such as vibrations, light, sound and smell.
+- age; - sex; - reproductive stage; - social structure; - hydration, nutrition and feeding requirements; - animal's health and medical history; - environmental requirements including lighting, humidity and temperature; - genetic background as it relates to adverse physiologic or metabolic changes; - behaviour profile including individual characteristics and peculiarities; - species-specific sensibilities to stressors such as vibrations, light, sound and smell.